maddy9859/devlog/_posts/2013-08-26-Write-LESS-In-DevTools.md

 author: vinitkumar
 ---

-At Changer, we almost always use LESS to write CSS code.
-Usually, our workflow comprises of these three steps:
+At Changer, we always use LESS to write the stylesheets.
+Our workflow comprises of these three steps:

-- Use Devtools to debug the CSS.
+- Debug CSS in Chrome Devtools as per the design.
-- Write the code in LESS during development.
+- Then write it again in LESS in the project.
-- Compiles LESS to CSS at the final stage before deploying or pushing to the repo.
+- Finally compile LESS to CSS for use in production.

-It is possible to write LESS in Chrome DevTools.
+Well, It is possible to avoid these three steps and write LESS directly in Chrome DevTools.
 Currently,DevTools provies built-in support for live editing CSS and SASS.
-But it is perfectly possible to write LESS in it as well.

-Lets see how it to configure DevTools to do it:

-The latest versions of Chrome and Chrome Canary comes with the concept of workspaces.
-It means you can add your project directory to DevTools and it would have write access to the code.So whatever changes you do in the browser persists in the code.
+The latest versions of Chrome and Chrome Canary have the feature of Workspace.
+It means you can add your project directory to DevTools and it would have write access to your project.
+So whatever changes you do in the browser gets saved in the project directory.

 - Add the project directory to Workspace.
 - Install Nodejs, NPM and grunt if you don't have them already.
 - Modify the package.json and gruntfile.js in order to work for your project.

+You will require these two files to get this setup working:

 `gruntfile.js`: